taggedzi/python-design-pattern-rag/docs/structural_facade.md

         print(f"Saving Word document as {filename}")
 ```

-The facade simplifies access to both:
+Now, we create a facade to simplify usage:

 ```python
 class TextEditorFacade: